elatov/elatov.github.io/_posts/2013-04-11-migrating-a-vm-from-vmware-workstation-to-oracle-virtualbox.md

        libvixMntapi.so.1 -> libvixMntapi.so.1.1.0

 and I can see the new libraries are now included.
-If you don&#8217;t want to mess with the system&#8217;s libraries you can always just set the **LB&#95;LIBRARY&#95;PATH** variable.
+If you don't want to mess with the system's libraries you can always just set the **LB&#95;LIBRARY&#95;PATH** variable.
 Another person had issues by changing the **ld.so.conf** files and ended going that route.
-The issue and steps around it are described in <a href="http://communities.vmware.com/thread/303517" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://communities.vmware.com/thread/303517']);">this</a> VMware&#8217;s Communities page.
+The issue and steps around it are described in <a href="http://communities.vmware.com/thread/303517" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://communities.vmware.com/thread/303517']);">this</a> VMware's Communities page.

 Now re-running my consistency check, I saw the following: